pintoinfant/dassword-v2/README.md

 Traditional password managers are vulnerable to single points of failure.
 This project mitigates this risk by:

 * **Decentralized Key Management:** Shamir's Secret Sharing distributes your encryption key across multiple nodes, preventing single points of failure.
 Even if some nodes are compromised, your data remains safe. 🛡️
-* **Secure Encryption:** Symmetric encryption protects your passwords.
+* **Secure Encryption:**  AES (or a similar robust algorithm) provides strong symmetric encryption to protect your passwords.
 Only you, possessing the reconstructed key, can access them. 🔒
 * **Lit Protocol Access Control:** Lit Protocol ensures only authorized users (you!) can access your encrypted data.
 Zero-knowledge proofs guarantee your privacy. 🕵️‍♂️
 * **Local Data Storage (SQLite):** Your encrypted data resides in a local SQLite database, managed by PocketBase for simplicity and scalability.
 This minimizes reliance on external services. 🗄️
 * **User-Friendly Interface:** Built with React and Chakra UI for a smooth and intuitive experience. 😊